wswind/aop-learn/MSDIWorkWithCastle/README.txt

-sample of using asp.net core default di work to castle
+sample of using asp.net core default di to work with castle